 If your hens are allowed to free-range then it is likely that they already get enough grit in their diet however, this is not always the case because it depends on the type of ground they are kept on.
 It is cheap enough to buy so it’s easy to provide some in a hopper like the one shown here, just to make sure they are getting enough.

-As an alternative, baked crushed egg shells can be used instead of Oystershell grit.
+As an alternative to oyster shell grit, baked crushed egg shells can also be used since they are mainly calcium carbonate too.
 Hopefully you will have a good supply of egg shells!

 Some feeds include a mixture of grit and oyster shell in them for example, The Smallholder Range – Super Mixed Corn or BOCM Layers pellets found in the UK.